 - Listen to the advice provided by your guide and trekking agency.

 Altitude illness, also known as altitude sickness is a pathological effect of high altitude on humans, caused by acute exposure to low pressure of oxygen at high altitude.
 Should it occur it will often be above 8,000 ft and may manifest itself in either AMS – Acute Mountain Sickness, or the more serious conditions HACE and/or HAPE.
 Altitude illness should always be taken seriously as ignoring it may ultimately lead to death.
 In most instances, however, listening to the body and taking the necessary preventative measures, as outlined below, will entirely prevent AMS from occurring, or remove it, if it occurred.

 How is altitude illness caused?

-Up to an altitude of around 8,000 feet the driving pressures should be high enough to provide sufficient oxygen levels.
-When entering terrain of 8,000 feet and higher pathophysiological changes may start to manifest due to lack of oxygen.
+Up to an altitude of around 8,000 feet, the driving pressures should be high enough to provide sufficient oxygen levels.
+When entering the terrain of 8,000 feet and higher pathophysiological changes may start to manifest due to lack of oxygen.